 5 Signs It’s Time to Replace Your Garage Door

 - Your wood door is cracked, warped, or peeling

 - The garage door panels have several dents or holes in them

-- The door won’t open properly
+- The door won’t open properly or is not closing

 - The door panels or hinges are rusty